 - Each Party shall, to the degree consistent with its national law, give full effect to any decision or award of the arbitral tribunal.

 - The expenses of the arbitral tribunal, including the fees and expenses of the arbitrators, shall be shared equally by the Parties.
 Any expenses incurred by the President of the Council of the International Civil Aviation Organization in connection with the procedures of paragraph 2b of this Article shall be considered to be part of the expenses of the arbitral tribunal.

 Either Party may, at any time, give notice in writing to the other Party of its decision to terminate this Agreement.
 Such notice shall be sent simultaneously to the International Civil Aviation Organization.
 This Agreement shall terminate at midnight (at the place of receipt of the notice to the other Party) at the end of the International Air Transport Association (IATA) traffic season in effect one year following the date of written notification of termination, unless the notice is withdrawn by agreement of the Parties before the end of this period.

 This Agreement and all amendments thereto shall be registered with the International Civil Aviation Organization.

 Entry into Force

-This Agreement shall enter into force on the date of the later note of an exchange of diplomatic notes between the Parties confirming that each Party has completed the necessary internal procedures for entry into force of the Agreement.
+This Agreement shall enter into force on the date of the later note in an exchange of diplomatic notes between the Parties confirming that all necessary internal procedures for entry into force of the Agreement have been completed.